bcgov/cas-pipeline/helm/cas-logging-sidecar/README.md

     > *Note*: These parameters are used in the configmaps for Fluent Bit and Logrotate.

+2. Associate the service account from the chart with the pod's template.

+    ```yaml
+    spec.template.spec.serviceAccountName: {{ .Release.Name }}-pod-logger
+    ```

-2. `{{- include }}` the sidecar container and volumes into your deployment file.
+3. `{{- include }}` the sidecar container and volumes into your deployment file.
 This must be passed the following paramters: `.podToSidecar`, `.containerToSidecar`, `.logName`, `.tag`.
 This is done using a dict in the include statement, for example:

     ```yaml
     spec.template.spec.containers: